boltops-tools/terraspace-docs/_docs/config/tfvars.md

 title: Tfvars
 ---

 A useful example might be to create a global `terraform.tfvars` file.
+Remember, Terraform automatically loads all files in the directory with the exact name of `terraform.tfvars`.

 config/terraform/terraform.tfvars